Shifting Into Your Fall Schedule

 How To Make The Most of Your Macros

-- Limit treats and other high calorie items on the days you know will be longest - maximizing your available food will be essential on long days.
-Save your treats for when you can really enjoy them and fill your lunch box with brain boosting nutrient dense goodies instead.
+- Limit treats and other high-calorie items on the days you know will be the longest - maximizing your available food will be essential on long days.
+Save your treats for when you can really enjoy them and fill your lunch box with brain-boosting nutrient-dense goodies instead.

 - Consume a high protein and fiber breakfast - this will have help to keep you well satiated from the get-go, not to mention chip away at those targets!

 - Space out meal times - pushing the time frames between meals out can really help to make our available food go further.
 Squeeze in an additional coffee or herbal tea between meals.

 - Schedule times to eat - Penciling in set meal times, can help to take the brain off food, keep us focused, and provide something to look forward to.
 This will also reduce mindless eating.